 The past decade has seen a dramatic realignment of the shipment value of the three basic product categories in the digital camera market.
 The interchangeable lens camera segment is now the largest value segment, followed by interchangeable lenses.
 The built-in camera segment has fallen to a distant third, and will likely continue to drop at a faster rate than interchangeable lens cameras.

 As we can see in the graphic above the importance of the interchangeable lens market in terms of its overall share of shipment value has grown significantly.
 This helps to explain the number of new lenses that have been introduced over the past 3-4 years.
 In our next article we’ll look at the interchangeable lens market.

 Next article in the series: Interchangeable lens market dynamics

 Article Copyright Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.